quatre29/PRE-1/README.md

 ### Challenges

+The challenges attached to this section are designed to test your coding ability and help you build familiarity with the environment you will be using every day on the course.
+We

-There are two sets of challenges attached to this section.
-The first are aimed at ensuring you understand the different types of values there are in JavaScript, and some of their attached methods.
-The second are to test your problem solving skills, using what you've learnt about JavaScript logic creatively.
+we are looking for you to demonstrate your understanding of the different types of values there are in JavaScript, and some of their attached methods.
+We also want to see your ability to solve problems and use what you've learnt about JavaScript logic creatively.

 These videos demonstrate the workflow required to get, solve and submit the final challenges.
 There's step-by-step instructions below too - this will put your skills with the command line and git to the test, alongside JavaScript problem solving.